 Beyond the stepping stones, we followed the same route as per the day previous towards the bealach between Druim Hain and Sgurr Hain.

 Start of Druim nan Ramh ridge from ascent towards bealach:

-Chris had left before us on Saturday morning and witnessed the rockfall taking place.
+before us on Saturday morning and witnessed and photographed this rockfall taking place.

 Large rockfall below Sgurr nan Eag: